karlssberg/Motiv/docs/Spec.md

 ### `Spec<TModel, TMetadata>`

 This type is used to derive new types of _metadata_ specifications.
-These specifi[WhenTrueYield.md](WhenTrueYield.md)cations allow arbitrary types, known as _metadata_, to be attached to the result.
+These specifications allow arbitrary types, known as _metadata_, to be attached to the result.

 ```csharp
 public class IsEvenProposition : Spec<int, MyMetadata>( // Spec used as base type